 Separation Technologies for Wastewater

 Filtration is not an option for this application, given the type and volume of wastewater that needs to be purified.
 Other separation technologies, such as belts and filter presses, have limited uses in wastewater separation duties.
-Again, these technologies have drawbacks, including labor and equipment reliability issues that limit their widespread use in wastewater treatment plants.
+These technologies often suffer from labor intensity and equipment reliability issues that limit their widespread use in modern wastewater treatment plants.

-Mechanical separation using a wastewater centrifuge has many advantages for continuously processing large quantities of wastewater.
-As with all technologies, centrifuges also have some drawbacks highlighted below.
+Mechanical separation using a wastewater centrifuge has significant advantages for continuously processing large quantities of wastewater.
+Unlike static filters, centrifugal separation is dynamic, self-cleaning, and requires minimal operator intervention.

 Wastewater Centrifuge Operation

-A wastewater centrifuge is a separation machine that utilizes a centrifugal force of 3,100 Gs to separate the wastewater from sludge.
-The sludge accumulates on the bowl periphery, and the internal auger scrapes it towards the sludge discharge ports.
-The water flows out through the bowl's liquid outlet at the opposite end.
+A wastewater centrifuge utilizes a centrifugal force of 3,100 Gs or higher to separate wastewater from sludge.
+The denser sludge accumulates on the bowl periphery, where an internal auger (scroll) scrapes it towards the discharge ports.

 Types of Wastewater Centrifuges